The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Individual Target Summaries

-A second companion, PDS 70~c, was detected first in H$\alpha$ emission by \citet{Haffert2019}, and then recovered in the NIR in re-analyzed VLT SPHERE observations by \citet{Mesa2019}.
-Both planets were recovered in VLTI/GRAVITY observations of the system by \citet{Wang2021}, who find that their orbital properties are consistent with being in 2:1 mean motion resonance.
-Circumplanetary disk signal has also been recovered with ALMA for PDS70~c \citep{Benisty2021, Isella2019}, providing further evidence of its protoplanetary nature.
+A second companion, PDS~70~c, was detected first in H$\alpha$ emission by \citet{Haffert2019}, and then recovered in the NIR in reanalyzed VLT SPHERE observations by \citet{Mesa2019}.
+Both planets were detected in VLTI/GRAVITY observations of the system by \citet{Wang2021}, who found that their orbital properties were consistent with being in 2:1 mean motion resonance.
+A compact sub-mm continuum signal suggestive of a circumplateary disk has also been recovered with ALMA for PDS~70~c \citep{Benisty2021, Isella2019}, providing further evidence of its protoplanetary nature.

 The transitional disk of PDS~70 has been resolved in both NIR scattered light \citep{Hashimoto2012,Keppler2018} and in large grain thermal emission in the sub-mm \citep{Hashimoto2015,Long2018}.
-The NIR cavity extends to 0$\farcs$39, well beyond the observed location of PDS~70~b, and the sub-mm cavity extends even further to 0$\farcs$7 \citep{Long2018}. \citet{Long2018} also found evidence for a inner disk, consisting of small grain dust extending out to $\sim$ 0$\farcs$11.
-The wide breadth of the PDS 70 cavity, as well as the variation in cavity radius with wavelength/grain size, is consistent with its nature as a multi-planetary system.
+The NIR cavity extends to 0$\farcs$39, well beyond the observed location of PDS~70~b, and the sub-mm cavity extends even farther to 0$\farcs$7 \citep{Long2018}. \citet{Long2018} also found evidence for a inner disk extending to $\sim$ 0$\farcs$11.
+The breadth of the PDS~70 cavity, as well as the variation in cavity radius with wavelength/grain size, is consistent with its nature as a multiplanetary system.

-\subsection{LkCa 15}
+\subsection{LkCa~15}

-LkCa~15 is a 1.25$\pm$0.10M$_{\odot}$ star \citep{Donati2019} at a distance of 158.9 $\pm$1.2pc \citep{GAIA2018}.
-The star has an 83\% membership probability for the Taurus-Auriga star forming region per Banyan $\Sigma$ \citep{Gagne2018}, and evolutionary model fits suggest an age of $\sim$5Myr, somewhat older than the canonical age of Taurus-Auriga \citep[1-2Myr,][]{Kenyon1995}.
-Photometric and spectroscopic monitoring of LkCa~15 suggests the presence of an inner disk component near the corotation radius that is more highly inclined than the outer disk, magnetospheric accretion funnels that impact the star at high latitudes, and an accretion rate of 7.4 $\pm$ 2.8 $\times10^{-10}M_{\odot}/yr$ \citep{Alencar2018}.
+LkCa~15 is a 1.25$\pm$0.10$M_{\odot}$ star \citep{Donati2019} at a distance of 157.2 $\pm$0.7pc \citep[GAIA DR3;][]{Gaia2022}.
+Its Gaia DR3 position and motion (see Table\ref{tab:sample}) are consistent with membership in the Taurus-Auriga star forming region \citep[membership probability of 88.2\% per Banyan $\Sigma$;][]{Gagne2018}, though evolutionary model fits suggest an age of $\sim$5~Myr, somewhat older than the canonical age of Taurus-Auriga \citep[1--2Myr;][]{Kenyon1995}.